 Linguistic skills such as building sentences, transforming information and describing aspects of one’s background and immediate environment are developed.

 The Arabic Lower Intermediate is ideal if you have completed the Arabic Beginners course or have a good beginners knowledge of Arabic.
 You can check your level using our online guidelines.

-The Arabic Lower Intermediate course is taught at progressive levels, starting with Module One in October.
-We only advise joining Module Two or Module Three if you are already familiar with the content from earlier modules (see the What will I learn? section below for module content).
+The Arabic Lower Intermediate course is taught at progressive levels, starting with part 1 in October.
+We only advise joining part 2 or part 3 if you are already familiar with the content from earlier modules (see the What will I learn? section below for module content).

 The Arabic Lower Intermediate short course is ideal if you have:

-If you wish to join Module Two of the Arabic Lower Intermediate short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join part 2 of the Arabic Lower Intermediate short course (in January), you must have completed part 1 or be familiar with the content taught in part 1, specified in the What will I learn? section.

 Please check your level by using our online guidelines before enrolling.